 Have you considered the different ways you can be paid for your book?

 If you sell your book of business, it’s important to know that some of these deals aren’t going to be paid in one check.

-Beyond just being the lazy way of doing things, not having a plan is going to cost you in the long run.
+Not having a plan is going to cost you in the long run.
 Your clients, especially if they like you, don’t really want to leave you.
 But if you die, your clients will absolutely leave – they have to find a new agent.

 Either way, your customers are left in limbo, and that’s why a succession plan is so important.
 By having a plan, you’re protecting your future.